-4 CASE STUDY ON ORCHESTRA
+5 CASE STUDY ON ORCHESTRA

-In this section, we present our case study on cracking the channel hopping sequence of the TSCH implementation [9] in Contiki operating system [8] developed for Orchestra [11] and 6TiSCH networks [14]6.
-Orchestra proposes an autonomous transmission scheduling method running on top of RPL [37] and TSCH networks.
+In this section, we present our case study on cracking the channel hopping sequence of the TSCH implementation [12] in Contiki operating system [11] developed for Orchestra [14] and 6TiSCH networks [18]6.
+Orchestra proposes an autonomous transmission scheduling method running on top of the IPv6 Routing Protocol for Low-power and Lossy Networks (RPL) [42] and TSCH networks.
 Each node computes its transmission schedule locally based on its routing state and MAC address.
 All nodes running Orchestra change the channels together following the TSCH channel hopping method (Eq.
 2).
-Orchestra employs three types of slotframes for three different kinds of traffic: application, routing, and time synchronization.
-Different types of slotframes are assigned with different lengths.
+Orchestra employs three types of slot frames for three different kinds of traffic: application, routing, and time synchronization.
+Different types of slot frames are assigned with different lengths.
 Orchestra allows S{length} to be larger than $N{channel}$.